wp-plugins/pdf24-post-to-pdf/readme.txt

 6. You can place PDF links everywhere in your Wordpress Blog

 == Changelog ==

+= 3.3.1 =
+* Added a fix to work together with the plugin wp-Typography

 = 3.3 =
 * Added a new feature.
 You can disable the PDF boxes and PDF links on Wordpress pages.
 The options can be configured in plugin settings.
 You can do that individually for each of the built in sub plugins.